Toyota Princess Cup

-The Toyota Princess Cup was a WTA Tour affiliated women's tennis tournament held annually from 1997-2002.
+The Toyota Princess Cup was a WTA Tour affiliated women's tennis tournament held annually from 1997 to 2002.
 It was played in Tokyo, Japan and was categorized as a Tier II event.

 Competitors played their matches on outdoor hardcourts.
 Monica Seles and Serena Williams each won the event twice, with Seles collecting a further two titles in the doubles event.
 Ai Sugiyama was the only winner from Japan, with her two triumphs coming in the doubles in 1997 and 2000.

 Prize money

 These were the total prize funds for each tournament.